sisiishere/TrainSchedule/README.md

 Includes: the time the train arrives, minutes until arrival, and the frequency of the train arrival.

-TriviaGame

-Trivia Game is a quiz app involving guessing answers to the questions based on some drag queens from the shows such as: RuPaul's Drag Race, Dragula, and Drag Race Thailand, within the 52 second limit.

 Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.